MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     | TTL | **1** |
     | IP address | **10.1.1.4** |

     >**Note:**  In a real-world scenario, you'd enter the IP address for a specific manufacturing virtual machine

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   > - Hit the Validate button for the corresponding task.
-   > - If you receive a success message, you can proceed to the next task.If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Review
-In this lab, you have completed:
+In this lab, you have completed the following:
+- Created a virtual network with subnets using the portal.
+- Created a virtual network and subnets using a template.
-+ Created and configured a virtual network
+- Created and configured communication between an Application Security Group and a Network Security Group.
-+ Deployed virtual machines into the virtual network
-+ Configured private and public IP addresses of Azure VMs
-+ Configured network security groups
-+ Configured Azure DNS for internal name resolution
-+ Configured Azure DNS for external name resolution
+- Configured public and private Azure DNS zones

 ### You have successfully completed the lab